Marathon-fan/newTech/SMACK/someConcepts.md

 SFTP, which stands for SSH File Transfer Protocol, or Secure File Transfer Protocol, is a separate protocol packaged with SSH that works in a similar way over a secure connection.

+In almost all cases, SFTP is preferable to FTP because of its underlying security features and ability to piggy-back on an SSH connection.
+FTP is an insecure protocol that should only be used in limited cases or on networks you trust.